Pometry/Raphtory/docs/source/Analysis/queries.md

 ## Operating over the graph

-Once we have defined the set ot perspectives we want to work with, we can define a sequence of operations to apply over every of those perspectives.
+Once we have defined the set of perspectives we want to work with, we can define a sequence of operations to apply over every one of those perspectives.
 The operations available are described in the documentation for the [`GraphOperations`](com.raphtory.algorithms.api.GraphOperations) trait.
 In addition to using already defined graph algorithms as we have done so far,